elanini/163/README.md

 ## Homework 2
 * [Part A](hw2/a/README.md)
 I used an image to heightmap a terrain.
 Brought in the skybox, and a place for the water with reflection of the skybox.
+I used the snoise function from the repo linked in part b to add a fun effect to the water.
 I have dat.gui controlling water alpha and displacement amount.
 Used OrbitControls for controlling the camera.

 * [Part B](hw2/b/README.md)
 I used a fire sprite with GPUParticleSystem for fire.
 I used snoise from the linked repo for something like water.
 I have the default particle generator controls as well as changing how much the UV coords are multiplied by and the mixvalue for the water color vs the noise.